 - From ‘Select an issue’ options, select ‘I was involved in an accident’.

 - Complete the form that is shown with date, time of incident, location / intersection of accident, details of any injuries, description of incident.

 - Submit the form and wait for Uber team member to get in touch to provide assistance.
 Uber will attempt to get in contact using your phone number or email address stored in the app.
 Ensure phone and email are up to date.

 If a ride sharing driver is involved in an accident while using a ride sharing app, then he or she will need to make a claim on the policy offered through the ride sharing company.
 However, if the ride sharing driver is not using a ride sharing app at the time of an accident, then he or she will have to rely on his or her own personal auto insurance policy for legal accident benefits.

 If the other driver was at fault in causing the accident, then the ride sharing driver must submit any fault-based claim to the other driver’s insurance.

 Who Passengers and Third Parties Should Contact

-Whether you were an Uber driver, a passenger in an Uber, or a third party driver or pedestrian who was hit by an Uber, an attorney at Elsner Law Firm is ready to assist you with your personal injuries claim.
+Whether you were an Uber driver, a passenger in an Uber, or a third-party driver or pedestrian who was hit by an Uber, the attorneys at Elsner Law Firm are skilled lawyers for rideshare crashes and ready to assist you with your personal injury claims.
 Contact them today for a free case evaluation and discover the benefits a personal injury lawyer can bring to your case.